 - Bake the cookies until very lightly colored, about 15 minutes.

-- Remove from oven and let stand on the baking sheet for about 2 minutes.
-Using the back of a spoon or your thumb, create a small indentation in the middle of each cookie.
+- Remove from oven and while the cookies are warm, use the back of a spoon to gently make a small indentation in the middle of each cookie.
+This is where the jam will go later.

-- Let the cookies cool completely, then add about one teaspoon of jam into each indentation.
+- Cool the cookies completely, then add about one teaspoon of jam into each indentation.

 SOURCE: STUDIO DELICIOUS, cookie base adapted from here.